MathildeJ/Fantasy_Bakes/README.md

 ```

-We then retrieve the session id and display it to the user.
+We then retrieve the queue ID and display it to the user:

 ``` javascript